 STEP 1 – Choose Your Domain

 When you click the button, a new screen will open.
 Return to this screen to follow more step-by-step instructions.
-After you complete Step 2 (signing up for SiteGround Hosting), I’ll send you my ebook for free.
+After you complete Step 1 (signing up for Bluehost Hosting), I’ll send you my ebook for free.

 Click the above button and automatically receive 60% off your blog StartUp cost for a limited time!

-From the SiteGround hosting page (pictured below), Click the “Get Started” button under StartUp.
-This is the cheapest SiteGround plan and it’s perfect for beginners and right now, they’re offering 60% off their usual rates.
+From the Bluehost hosting page (pictured below), Click the “Get Started” button under StartUp.
+This is the cheapest Bluehost plan and it’s perfect for beginners and right now they’re offering Goats On The Road readers a special 60% discount off their usual rates.

 Consider choosing a name that is relevant to what your blog will be about (not like Goats On The Road!
 Oops…).
 If you’re a family travel blog, consider having the word “family” in your name.
 Backpacking?
 Perhaps use the word “backpacker” somewhere in the name.